david-wolgemuth/social-me/README.md

 # Social ME

 Social ME is a modern cross-platform messenger app that has both a web and mobile (iOS) interface.
-Registered users can chat with others with have accepted their friend requests.
+Registered users can chat with others who have accepted their friend requests.
 Photo messaging and group chat are also supported.
 Real-time communication on both ends for instant messaging and friend requests.

 **Technoloy that built with**